richard-meier/SpatialDNAmScripts/README.md

 ### DNA_methylation_data.RData
 Contains DNA methylation data (PMID: 29843789) of isolated blood leukocytes, also available under the GEO accession GSE110554.
 This data is used to simulate artificial bulk sample DNAm data in whole blood.

+### example_data.RData
+Contains a small example dataset that is used in the "analysis_example.R" script.